 Fall Term: Religion and Culture in the Ancient World.
-This is a study of the African and Near Eastern origins of the first human beings; the evolution of small kingdoms and mighty empires in Egypt, Israel, Assyria, and Persia; and the great legacy of Greece to Western Civilization.
-There is an early visit to the American Museum of Natural History.
-Analysis of a wide range of primary and secondary sources is encouraged, including appropriate selections from the Old Testament, lm, poetry, and literature.
-Text: McKay, Hill, and Buckler, A History of Western Society, vols.
-A and B.
+This is a study of the African and Near Eastern origins of the first human beings; the evolution of small kingdoms and mighty empires in Egypt, Israel, Assyria and Persia, and the great legacy of Greece to Western Civilization.
+Analysis of a wide range of primary and secondary sources is encouraged, including appropriate selections from the Old Testament, film, poetry, and literature.
+Text: McKay, Hill, and Buckler, A History of Western Society, Volume 1

 Spring Term: Rome, Christianity, and the Making of Europe.
 Students analyze the rise of the Roman Republic and its transition into Empire, the emergence of the great monotheistic religions, Christianity and Islam.
 This class also traces the growth and expansion of France, Portugal, Spain and England into the Americas and India and their participation in the African slave trade.
 The role of the European Reformation in increasing divisions in European society is also analyzed.
 A variety of primary and secondary sources are used, including film, especially Zinneman’s A Man for All Seasons.
 Text: McKay, Hill, and Buckler, A History of Western Society, Volume 1